 I was very wrong.

 This would be a wonderful segue into my specific topic of interest.
 Mefloquine.
 Just a note.
-Tafenoquine is a relevant subject too and I thought should have been discussed in Townsville.
+Tafenoquine is a relevant subject too and I thought it would have been discussed in Townsville.

-Yet, something else came across my desk this week watching the Royal Commission which I cannot let go.
-If you were watching it as a veteran or currently serving member it should sent chills down your spine.
-According to the witness testimony this week they apparently interviewed a 100 people in Townsville the week before the hearing.
+Yet, something else came up watching the Royal Commission.
+If you were watching it as a veteran or currently serving member it should send chills down your spine.
+According to the witness testimony this week they apparently interviewed more than a 100 people in Townsville during the fortnight of hearings.
 Via Transcript Day 5 − Townsville, 24 June 2022.
 Excerpt:

 CHAIR: Good morning, Mr Gray, Mr Free.
 We want to place a number of matters on the record today before we hear from you hopefully.
 By way of background, and happy to place this on the record.
 Counsel and Solicitors Assisting us have requested this brief procedural hearing this morning.